Oklahoma AG to prosecute marijuana 'ghost owner' cases in partnership with Bureau of Narcotics

-The Oklahoma Attorney General's Office will take on the prosecution of a former governor appointee accused of aiding illegal "ghost owner" marijuana grow operations, AG Gentner Drummond announced this week.
+The Oklahoma Attorney General's Office will take on the prosecution of a former governor's appointee who is accused of aiding illegal "ghost owner" marijuana grow operations, Attorney General Gentner Drummond announced this week.

-A multicounty grand jury indicted Canadian County attorney Matt Stacy in Garvin County last year, and his case is one of three in the jurisdiction the AG's Office is partnering with the Oklahoma Bureau of Narcotics to prosecute, according to court records.
+A multicounty grand jury indicted Canadian County attorney Matt Stacy in Garvin County last year, and his case is one of three in the jurisdiction the Attorney General's Office is partnering with the Oklahoma Bureau of Narcotics and Dangerous Drugs Control to prosecute, according to court records.

-Notice of an interlocal agreement filed in the case against Stacy states that the AG's Office has appointed OBN attorneys over Stacy's case and the cases against Logan Jones and Eric Brown, law partners who were also indicted via multicounty grand jury last year on similar allegations.
+Notice of an interlocal agreement filed in the case against Stacy states that the Attorney General's Office has appointed Bureau of Narcotics attorneys to Stacy's case and the cases against Logan Jones and Eric Brown, law partners who were also indicted via multicounty grand jury last year on similar allegations.

 People are also reading…